Al-Khansaa Brigade: Activities

 The Brigade has been known for their brutal violence against women.
-They oversee brothels of enslaved Yazidi women and search women at checkpoints.
+They oversaw brothels of enslaved Yazidi women and search women at checkpoints.
 A former member of the brigade stated that they would give 60 lashes to women who attempted to escape, and 40 to women who wore high-heeled shoes or did not wear the abaya.
 Violaters were first warned, and they and their male guardians would be whipped after the second violation.

 The Al-Khansaa Brigade is instrumental in disseminating IS propaganda and recruiting foreign militants, particularly from France, Germany, and the United Kingdom.
 In September 2014, it was estimated by The Independent that up to 60 British women had joined the brigade.
 Recruiters were known to use identity politics, particularly ethnic tensions between Sunni and Shia Muslims, to lure "young women who feel oppressed as Sunni Muslims" towards IS.